hurator/trk/README.md

   * Remaining time if the next stop is less than 10 minutes away
   * Current speed
 * Planned: Delay and time of arrival at the destination
+  * as of 11.02.2023 you can select the destination
+  * delay notification still pending